afqrdhwn/Group-12/README.md

-# Installing Docker for Apache, MySQL and PHPMYADMIN Tutorial
+# Tutorial to Install Docker for Apache, MySQL and PHPMYADMIN on Windows OS
 ## Group Members

 1. Mohd Afiq Ridhwan bin Rosli (2014161)